Quick Introduction to HTML

 The horizontal rule tag makes a horizontal line across the page.

-URL’s—Uniform Resource Locators
+URLs—Uniform Resource Locators

 A typical URL looks like this:

-The protocol is the network communications
+is the network communications

 protocol to use to get the file.
-It is often http, which
+It is often

 stands for “hypertext transfer protocol”, which is the main protocol

 of the World Wide Web.
-The server-address is
+The server

 the Internet address of the server the file is on, for instance